ElinksTeam/ElinksBoard/README.md

 ## 📖 Introduction

-Xboard is a modern panel system built on Laravel 11, focusing on providing a clean and efficient user experience.
+ElinksBoard is a modern panel system built on Laravel 11, focusing on providing a clean and efficient user experience.
 The latest version is fully integrated with Logto authentication system, providing enterprise-grade identity authentication solutions.

 ## ✨ Features